CCS-Lab/project_model_based_fmri/README.md

 **MB-MVPA** is a unified Python fMRI analysis tool to find a brain implementation of a latent behavioral state.
 It combines two fMRI analytic frameworks: *model-based fMRI* and *multi-voxel pattern anlysis (MVPA)*.
-MB-MVPA provides simple executable functions to conduct computational modeling (supported by *hBayesDM*[1]_), and run model-based fMRI analysis using MVPA.
+MB-MVPA provides simple executable functions to conduct computational modeling (supported by *hBayesDM* [1]), and run model-based fMRI analysis using MVPA.

-The basic frameworks of model-based fMRI by O'Doherty et al. (2007) is done by following steps.
+The basic frameworks of model-based fMRI by O'Doherty et al. (2007) [2] is done by following steps.

 1) Computational modeling of subjects' behaviors
 2) Extraction & time series generation for state values in the model (a.k.a latent process)